Wytze Keuning: Teacher

 Keuning became a primary school teacher first in Niekerk in August 1896, then in Helpman, municipality of Haren in August 1896 and in Groningen in August 1901.
 In July 1901 he took a head teacher's certificate.
-Due to health problems he had to interrupt his teacher's career from 1904-1906.
+Due to health problems he had to interrupt his teacher's career from 1904 to 1906.
 During that period he worked as a reviser and editor of the newspaper :nl:Nieuwsblad van het Noorden.
 In 1908 he took an English teaching certificate.
 From 1910 till 1913 Keuning was the headmaster of a primary school in Meeden in the province of Groningen.
 In 1912 he took a French teaching certificate.
 After three years in Meeden he returned to the city of Groningen to become a teacher at a secondary school.
 He remained in the city of Groningen and in 1927 was appointed headmaster of primary school no XV.
 When it closed in 1932 Keuning became the headmaster of primary school XX, in the city of Groningen, too.
 Because of a surplus of primary school teachers a law of March 1, 1936, stipulated that primary school teachers had to retire at sixty, so Keuning had to hand in his resignation in December 1936 and took leave of teaching on February 2, 1937.